frizb/CTF-Walkthroughs/Vulnhub.com - Pinky-s Palace- v2/Pinkys Palace v2 Hard.md

 Time to roll up the old sleeves and develop a buffer overflow reverse shell for the **WIN**...
 Evan's Debugger (edb) to the rescue!

+Hmmm, turns out I have never done x64 reverse engineering before and the fork in this process is making things a bit difficult with EDB for some reason.
+Going to look at using some alternative tools and try again.

 ## SIDE NOTE:  Finishing via cheating